parzivalw00/parzivalw00/README.md

                native: ["Bot Development"]
       },
       databases: ["mongo", "MySql", "sqlite"],
-      currentFocus: "Building a robot in Discord community.",
+      currentFocus: "Building a robot in Discord community",
       funFact: "There are two ways to write error-free programs; only the third one works" };
 ```